franciscojrp1004/franciscojrp1004/README.md

 # Hi there, I'm Francisco Pereira! 👋

-I am a Computer Engineering student 🎓 from Portugal 🇵🇹 who enjoys writing clean code and building full-stack applications 🚀.
+I am a Computer Engineering student from Portugal who enjoys writing clean code and building full-stack applications.

 🛠️ What I work with